I am truly grateful that I have my final salary pension and that I chose to keep it by staying in the same department for 30 years.

 - Taking partial retirement resulting in a pension significantly reduced

 - Working for only a few years in the civil service

-Under the old civil service pension scheme (classic) you needed to work 40 years full time to get a pension worth half your final salary.
+Under the old civil service classic pension rules you needed to work 40 years full time to get a pension worth half your final salary.
 And of there was the civil service classic pension lump sum that everyone looked forward to.

-With the new scheme (alpha) it’s more complicated as you accrue 2.3% of your annual salary for each year worked.
+With the new civil service pension rules (alpha) it’s more complicated as you accrue 2.3% of your annual salary for each year worked.
 And there is no automatic lump sum.

 The new scheme has the potential to increase some pensions, especially those already half way through their employment.

-But as its a career average pension then you are much more likely to end up with a smaller pension.
+But as it’s a career average pension then you are much more likely to end up with a smaller pension.
 To find out more about the new pension check out the civil service pensions website.